 The AMC control panel can be used to configure various video and audio settings.
-Please see the readme file included in the tool for more information.
+Please see the AMC user manual included in the tool for more information.

 The AMC control panel is automatically installed on first use, after which it can be configured.

 Open the AMC Control Panel from: